kodans/MyApps/README.md

    PayslipCreator.cs - Contains logic responsible for payslip creation. class contructor takes ITaxItemsSource and IEmployeeService as arguments which are being
                          used to generate payslip information.

-   Exceptions folder - Contains custom exception/exceptions where you can use it in the application to raise exception.
+   Exceptions folder - Contains custom exception/exceptions where you can use it in the application to raise exceptions.

    Interfaces folder - Contains Interfaces for services used in the application. this contracts can be used the mock the behaviour of the services when needed(specially in unit testing).